Azure/azure-iot-sdk-c/readme.md

 To prepare for this change, make sure your device's certificate store has both of these public certificates installed.

-For a more in depth explanation as to why the service is doing this, please see [this article](https://techcommunity.microsoft.com/t5/internet-of-things/azure-iot-tls-critical-changes-are-almost-here-and-why-you/ba-p/2393169).
+For a more in depth explanation as to why the IoT services are doing this, please see [this article](https://techcommunity.microsoft.com/t5/internet-of-things/azure-iot-tls-critical-changes-are-almost-here-and-why-you/ba-p/2393169).

 ## Table of Contents